diogo0030/Automated-Factory-Project/README.md

 # Repository Structure

-- C/: Source code and Factory I/O project files for C implementation.
+- C/: Source code and Factory I/O project files for C implementation.The Factory I/O project files are provided to test the code visually.
-- GRAFCET/: Source code and Factory I/O project files for GRAFCET implementation.
+- GRAFCET/: Source code and Factory I/O project files for GRAFCET implementation.The Factory I/O project files are provided to test the code visually.
-- SFC/: Source code and Factory I/O project files for SFC Programming implementation.
+- SFC/: Source code and Factory I/O project files for SFC Programming implementation.The Factory I/O project files are provided to test the code visually.